ADHD shows an aberrant response to expected reward as well as to received reward.

 - Reduced activation of the middle temporal gyrus

-- Reduced activation of the superior occipital cortex
+- Reduced activation of the upper occipital cortex

 1.6.
 Stress, anhedonia and the VTA-BLA-NAc pathway¶

-A signaling pathway between ventral tegmentum, basolateral amygdala, and nucleus accumbens seems to be activated by (sexual) reward.
-Blockade of this signaling pathway caused anhedonic behavior.
-Chronic stress (from exercise restriction in rats) inhibited the responsiveness of VTA dopaminergic neurons to sexual reward.
-Reactivation of ventral tegmentum cells associated with sexual reward experience acutely counteracted stress-induced impairment of reward-seeking behavior (anhedonia).
+A signaling pathway between the ventral tegmentum, basolateral amygdala and nucleus accumbens appears to be activated by (sexual) reward.
+Blockade of this pathway caused anhedonic behavior.
+Chronic stress (by movement restriction in rats) inhibited the responsiveness of VTA dopaminergic neurons to sexual reward.
+Reactivation of ventral tegmental area cells associated with sexual reward experience acutely counteracted stress-induced impairment of reward-seeking behavior (anhedonia).

-(Severe) one-time stress can cause long-lasting neuroadaptive changes in VTA dopamine neurons.
-Thus, even one-time acute stress can alter the responsiveness of VTA dopamine neurons to future stressors or rewards.
+(Severe) one-off stress can cause long-lasting neuro-adaptive changes in VTA dopamine neurons.
+Thus, even a single acute stress can alter the responsiveness of VTA dopamine neurons to future stressors or rewards.

 2. Neurophysiological correlates of reward reception¶

 2.1.
-OFC in reward maintenance: overactivation in ADHD¶
+OFC for reward maintenance: overactivation in ADHD¶

-A larger study found increased responses in adolescents and young adults with ADHD during receipt of reward in the
+A larger study found increased responses in adolescents and young adults with ADHD during the receipt of rewards in the

 -